d-morrison/IntroStatActivities/_book/01-A01-data-intro.md

 ### Take-home messages

-1. When creating a data set, each row will represent single observational unit or cases.
+1. When creating a data set, each row will represent a single observational unit or case.
 Each column represents a variable collected.
+It is important to write each variable as a single word or use an underscore between words.

+2. There are two types of variables: categorical (groups) and quantitative (numerical measures).

-2. There are three types of bias to be aware of when designing a sampling method: selection bias, non-response bias, and response bias.
+3. There are three types of bias to be aware of when designing a sampling method: selection bias, non-response bias, and response bias.

 ### Additional notes